Farama-Foundation/Miniworld/docs/design.md

 # Design of MiniWorld

+## The World

+In MiniWorld, the world is made of static elements (rooms and hallways), as well as objects which may be dynamic, which we call entities.
+Environments are essentially 2D floorplans made of connected rooms.
+Rooms can have any convex outline defined by at least 3 points.
+Portals (openings) can be created in walls to create doors or windows into other rooms.
+Hallways are themselves small rooms with some walls completely open.

+The entities are defined in [gym_miniworld/entity.py](/gym_miniworld/entity.py) and include:

+- The agent/robot
+- Movable colored boxes
+- Image frames (to display pictures on walls)

 ## Coordinate System

 MiniWorld uses OpenGL's right-handed coordinate system.
 The ground plane lies along the X and Z axes, and the Y axis points up.
 When direction angles are specified, a positive angle corresponds to a counter-clockwise (leftward) rotation.
 Angles are in degrees for ease of hand-editing.
 By convention, angle zero points towards the positive X axis.